ayu2805/BiTGApps/README.md

 The latest version of Pre-built BiTGApps can be found at https://bitgapps.io hosted on Github.

 Please note that due to this repository being a fork, I will only offer packages(FULL version) tailored for the ARM64 architecture on Android 11, Android 12, and Android 13.
-Still you can build(java is required) your required package if you want by folowing the below format:
+Still you can build(java is required) your required package if you want by folowing the below format(inside BitGApps Directory):

 ```
+./sources.sh
 . envsetup.sh <Verison>
 make <Architecture>-<API Level>
 ```